shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 - The source of the FaceNet model is now [Sefik Ilkin Serengil](https://github.com/serengil)'s [DeepFace](https://github.com/serengil/deepface), a lightweight framework for face recognition and facial attribute analysis.
   Hence, the users can now use two models, `FaceNet` and `FaceNet512`.
 Also, the int-8 quantized versions of these models are also available.
-See the following line ine `FrameAnalyser.kt`,
+See the following line ine `MainActivity.kt`,

 ```
-private val model = FaceNetModel( context , Models.FACENET_QUANTIZED )
+private val modelInfo = Models.FACENET
 ```

 You may use different configurations in the `Models` class.